Exund/SFSEX.PartsInjector/docs/Variants.md

 ## Variable
 `Variable` holds the name of the variable to change in `name` defined as a `string` and the type of the variable in `type` defined as a `Variable.ValueType`.

-It also holds the new value of the variable in a different fields depending on `type`.
+It also holds the new value of the variable in different fields depending on `type`.

 | Field | Type | Value of `type` |
 |-|-|-|